Maneco1227/combi1016-keyboard/README.md

 # combi1016-keyboard
-Combi1016 keyboard is an additional keyboard, suitable for hexadecimal number.
+Combi1016 keyboard is an additional keyboard, suitable for inputting hexadecimal number.

 In this repository, KiCAD schema and PCB layout, gerber, qmk firmware are available.